 Bacalhau (salt cod) appears in countless forms across Porto, from fritters (pastéis de bacalhau) to baked gratins.
-Fresh seafood is equally central — grilled sardines, octopus lagareiro, and plump Atlantic prawns are local staples.
+Fresh seafood is equally central, grilled sardines, octopus lagareiro, and plump Atlantic prawns are local staples.
 And no trip is complete without pastel de nata, the custard tart that Portugal made famous, enjoyed with a strong bica coffee.

 Porto's food tours bring all of this together: guided walks through the Bolhão Market, tastings in family-run tascas, port and Vinho Verde pairings, and behind-the-scenes visits to bakeries and cheese shops.
-Whether you're a dedicated foodie or a casual eater, a guided tour unlocks dishes and stories you'd miss on your own.
+Whether you're a dedicated foodie or a casual eater, a guided tour accesses dishes and stories you'd miss on your own.

 Here are the top-rated food and food-adjacent tours in Porto, ranked by traveller satisfaction.
 Each includes tastings and local guidance.